carbon-language/carbon-lang/lldb/docs/use/remote.rst

 since the two functions share a lot of code.
 The lldb-server binary is also statically linked with the rest of LLDB (unlike lldb, which dynamically links to liblldb.so by default), so it does not have any dependencies on the rest of lldb.
-On Mac OSX and iOS, the remote-gdb functionality is implemented by the debugserver binary, which you will need to deploy alongside lldb-server.
+On macOS and iOS, the remote-gdb functionality is implemented by the debugserver binary, which you will need to deploy alongside lldb-server.

 The binaries mentioned above need to be present on the remote system to enable